EnviroKarma.org - Electric Vehicle (EV) Conversion '...it's (NOT) hard to be Green' - what Kermit should have said

 • This area of the site is intended to be a 'Documentary' of my project converting an old gasoline vehicle, a 1997 Suzuki Swift (Geo Metro), to electric.
 The goal is to illustrate that the process is not THAT hard or expensive, and really is a good option for the post-petroleum age we are about to enter for city/suburban transportation.
 The coolest thing about electric cars is that the electricity can be generated from many non-fossil source...
 Solar, Wind, Biofuel, etc.

 Before you even start on an EV project it is important to clarify your needs and expectations.
 Current battery technology DOES limit daily driving range to somewhere between 30 and 100 miles per charge depending on size of vehicle, type of batteries, how fast you drive, whether its hilly or flat, highway or city.
-Until there are some improvements in regenerative braking and batteries, the simplest and least expensive design for the average person remains a DC motor with Lead batteries; the total cost for conversion using a brand new DC motor, controller, flooded lead batteries and other materials will be about $8000, plus a Donor car.
+The simplest and least expensive INITIAL design for the average person remains the DC motor rather than AC UNLESS you live in a very hilly area or do lots of stop/go driving; the cost of all the 'stuff' for conversion using a brand new DC motor, controller, and other materials will be about $6000, plus a Donor car, plus batteries...

-This is the story of turning a 1997 Suzuki Swift (Geo Metro) into 'Zappy' the EV...
+This is the story of how I turned a 1997 Suzuki Swift (Geo Metro) into 'Zappy' the EV...

 What's new...